Everything You Need to Know About the Benefits of a Standing Fan; The Noise, Energy Consumption, the Best Place.

 The cooling effect: When the air flows over the skin, it accelerates the evaporation of moisture (sweat) from the body, which has a cooling effect.
 Due to this, fans are widely used for personal comfort, especially in hot weather.

 Air circulation: Fans can be used to circulate cold air in a room.
-This contributes to even temperature distribution, prevents air stagnation, and improves the overall air quality.
+This contributes to an even temperature distribution, prevents air stagnation, and improves the overall air quality.

 Oscillation/speed settings: Many fans have features such as oscillation (sideways movement) and various speed settings.
 The oscillation helps spread the airflow over a larger area, and the speed settings let you adjust the strength of the breeze.